Code-Institute-Submissions/samericservices-website/README.md

 ### Features
-- Header - I used  primarily jQuery andCSS to create a dropdown menu in order for clients to navigate through the website.
+- Header - I used  primarily jQuery and CSS to create a navbar menu in order for clients to navigate through the website.
 - Home page- I used the jumbotron feature to emphasize our slogan so that veiwers are drawn in.
 - Landlord page - I used slick in order to create a slide show of refurbished properties so that potential clients can see what we can do.
 - Howitworks page - I used the icons tag to visually represent the process of how it works so the veiwer does get board of reading loads of text.